 Caserta Palace gardens

 Behind the spectacular Royal Palace of Caserta, you’ll find equally magnificent gardens.
 There is an Italian-style garden with an artificial lake, grottos and a building that resembles a small castle.
 Then there is the English-style garden with rare botanical species of plants, creeks and sculptures.

 When you leave the palace, you’ll face a path before you that stretches for over 3 km (2 miles).
 As the park grounds cover over 121 hectares (300 acres), that is a lot of space to cover.
 You can wander down the path and admire the fountains and water features.
 You can also rent a bike if you don’t want to walk.
 I would recommend taking the shuttle from the palace to the end of the gardens and then walking back.
 That way, you can fully take in the space and the design.

 Along the long path are five fountains and cascades that surround the canal.
 Each fountain fills out a basin, some of which have fish in them.
 The five fountains include 1) the Fountain of Diana and Actaeon, 2) the Fountain of Venus and Adonis, 3) the Fountain of the Dolphins, 4) the Fountain of Aeolus, and 5) the Fountain of Ceres.
 All are adorned with sculptures and are definitely worth admiring.

-When you’re visiting the Royal Palace of Caserta, also stop by the Aqueduct of Vanvitelli or Caroline Aqueduct (Acquedotto Carolino in Italian).
+When you’re visiting the Royal Palace of Caserta, make sure to stop by the Aqueduct of Vanvitelli, also called Caroline Aqueduct (Acquedotto Carolino in Italian).
 It’s about a 20-minute drive from the palace.
-The aqueduct was constructed to bring water to Caserta and the palazzo’s gardens along a 38 km (over 23 miles) long route.
-The construction took about nine years (1753-1762), and the design was modelled on the ancient Roman aqueduct system and if you didn’t know any different, you can mistake it for Roman architecture.
+Vanvitelli designed the aqueduct to bring water to Caserta and the palazzo’s gardens along a 38 km (over 23 miles) long route.
+The construction took about nine years (1753-1762).
+The design was modelled on the ancient Roman aqueduct system and if you didn’t know any different, you can mistake it for Roman architecture.
 It’s made up of three rows of arches measuring 55.8 meters (183 ft) high at its highest point.